JemzyD/sticky-note/README.md

+How To Use Sticky-Notes

+Getting started
+1. Fork this repository
+2. Clone Repository to your local drive
+3. Change Directory to the folder where you cloned the repository
+4. Open index.html
+5. Have Fun!

+Instructions
+1. Click on New Note button to add a note
+2. Fill in title and content and click on create
+3. Click on the displayed note to edit or delete it
+4. To search, enter the title of the note in search bar

 # Sticky Note Application - Front-End assignment

 This page contains description and requirements for a Front-End assignment on Vanilla **Javascript**, **HTML5**, **CSS3**.